wizcamp/wizcamp-realms-demo/README.md

 ### Getting Help

-- **Check session-guides/** folder for detailed step-by-step instructions
 - Read TODO comments in each file for guidance
 - Use console.log() for debugging
-- Ask questions during sessions
 - Experiment and break things (that's how you learn!)
+- Ask your instructor questions

 ## 🎯 Success Metrics